Furnace Repair in Birmingham, AL — Shelby County Heating Specialists

 We apply the same honest analysis to furnace repair vs. replacement that we use for AC decisions.
 Key factors: system age (15+ year furnaces approaching end of service life), repair cost relative to replacement cost, whether the heat exchanger is compromised (always replace), and current efficiency of the existing unit.

 A 78% AFUE furnace from 2005 costs significantly more to operate than a modern 96% AFUE condensing unit.
 In some cases the energy savings from replacement make financial sense even when the repair would be modest.
 We present the numbers honestly.
+Read our guide to whether repair or replacement makes more sense for your system.

 Furnace Repair Service Areas